minhnld/minhnld/README.md

 ## GH Stats
-Mostly contribute to private repository so it nothing here, hopefully I  can contribute to more in 2024.
+Mostly contribute to private repository so it nothing here, hopefully I  can contribute to community more in 2024.

 I have a lot of interesting private repos that I will try my best to share and open-source to community soon.